bioverse94-max/GE/ELEVENLABS_INTEGRATION.md

 ## Testing

 Test the integration by:
-1. Configure `.env.local` with your ElevenLabs credentials
+1. Configure `.env` with your ElevenLabs credentials
 2. Start the development server: `yarn start`
 3. Open the app at `http://localhost:3000`
 4. Click "Start Interview Call"